The Second World Book Series

 Hosting

-scientist for the Mars Science team, shares some exciting updates with AAPG
+for the Mars Science team, shares some exciting updates with AAPG Astrogeology

-Astrogeology Committee vice co-chair Doug Cook in a new episode of Explorer
+Committee vice co-chair Doug Cook in a new episode of Explorer Live in Five.

 OTHER PUBLICATIONS:

-Cook, Doug; Fraser, Allan; Sundell, Kent, Jake Seller Draw impact structure,
+Thomas; Cook, Doug; Fraser, Allan; Sundell, Kent, Jake Seller Draw impact

-Bighorn Basin, Wyoming, USA: The deepest known buried impact structure on Earth
+structure, Bighorn Basin, Wyoming, USA: The deepest known buried impact

 Cook, Doug, 2024, Artemis Missions